 R.C.
 4903.221 provides, in part, that any person "who may be adversely affected" by a PUCO proceeding is entitled to seek intervention in that proceeding.
-The interests of DP&L's residential customers may be "adversely affected" by this case, especially if residential customers were unrepresented in a proceeding where DP&L is requesting to defer collection of operation and maintenance expenses for future collection from customers.
-Having the OCC represent the interests of DP&L's residential consumers where the PUCO could grant such a deferral will help protect the interests of consumers.
+The interests of DP&L's residential customers may be "adversely affected" by this case, especially if residential customers were unrepresented in a proceeding where DP&L is requesting permission to collect costs, recover capital revenue requirements, create a Storm Cost Recovery Rider, and defer other O&M expenses for future collection from customers.

+Having the OCC represent the interests of DP&L's residential consumers where the PUCO could grant such requests will help protect the interests of consumers.
 Thus, this element of the intervention standard in R.C.
 4903.221 is satisfied.